CEO! What does come to your mind when you come across this word. Passion? Boss? A leader?

 Start With Why by Simon Sinek

-The book starts with a correlation of the two main ways to control human behaviour.
+The book starts with a correlation of the two main ways to control human behavior.
 Administration and inspiration.
 Sinek claims that inspiration is the most powerful and sustainable of the two.

 Sinek says people are motivated by a sense of purpose (or "Why"), and that this should come primarily when interacting, before "How" and "What".